 Building security is a critical part of maintaining a safer residential environment.
-Residents are encouraged to keep their rooms/apartment doors locked and their keys with them at all times.
+Residents are required to keep their room/apartment doors locked and their keys with them at all times.
 Keys are provided to assigned residents only and residents are responsible for all keys and access cards issued to them.
 Elevator keys and other access devices for accommodations are also provided and follow the same procedures as keys.
 Residents are prohibited from lending or giving their keys and/or access card to other individuals.
 Lost, stolen or damaged keys or access cards must be reported immediately and will necessitate the replacement of the lock(s), key(s) or access card(s), the cost of which is charged to the resident.

-Reproducing any College of Law-issued key is strictly prohibited.
-Students who are found responsible for this action may be referred for judicial sanctioning through Student Affairs.
+Reproducing any University-issued key is strictly prohibited.
+Students who are found responsible for this action may be referred for judicial sanctioning through the Office of Community Standards.